feluelle/feluelle.github.io/about.md

 ### Hiking

 - ✔️ Go hiking by myself
-- ❌ Hike the "Via de la Plata"
+- ❌ "Camino - Via de la Plata" 1000km in Spain
-- ❌ Hike in Iceland
+- ❌ "Laugavegur and Fimmvörðuháls - Hiking from Skógar to Landmannalaugar" 77,6km in Iceland
 - ...

 ### Other